leo770/Tensorflow-Object-Detection-Project/README.md

 1. Q: If ModuleNotFoundError: No module named 'object_detection' occurs

 A: Copy the "setup.py" in the "models\research\object_detection\packages\tf2" folder to the "models\research" directory, and then execute:
+python setup.py build

+python setup.py install

 2. Q: If No module named 'tf_slim' appears

-A: Execute in the /research/slim folder python setup.py install
+A: Execute in the /research/slim folder

+python setup.py install